GeneMAP-Research/genemapimputationservice/README.md

 There are three main configuration scripts that need to be editted before running the workflow

-NB: All the scripts are located in the configs directory

 1. > containers.config

+The script is located in the configs directory.
 Edit the following line by replacing "${HOME}/singularity" with your own path
 ```
 cacheDir = "${HOME}/singularity"
 ```